 - 2 cups crushed tomatoes canned

-- 1 cup Red Chile Sauce or canned enchilada sauce
+- 1 cup Red Chile Sauce or enchilada sauce

 - 5 cups chicken broth